-The Company's net periodic benefit pension cost for the years ended March 31, 2019 and 2018 was \$0.2 million in each year.
+The Company's net periodic benefit pension costs for the years ended March 31, 2019 and 2018 were \$15.7 million and \$16.5 million, respectively.

-The Company's net periodic benefit PBOP costs for the years ended March 31, 2019 and 2018 was \$0.2 million in each year.
+The Company's net periodic benefit PBOP costs for the years ended March 31, 2019 and 2018 were \$4.8 million and \$5.6 million, respectively.

-Amounts Recognized in Regulatory Assets
+Amounts Recognized in OCI and Regulatory Assets

-The following tables summarize the Company's changes in actuarial gains/losses and prior service costs recognized in regulatory assets for the years ended March 31, 2019 and 2018:
+The following tables summarize the Company's changes in actuarial gains/losses and prior service costs recognized primarily in regulatory assets as well as other comprehensive income for the years ended March 31, 2019 and 2018: